getslideapp/slate/source/index.html.md

 > Make sure to replace `{company}` with your Company Name and to use either of the above URLs as the `{base_url}`.

-> The format of a standard success response is structured like this:
+> The format of a standard success response data is structured like this:

 ```json
 {